Discovering and Certifying Lower Bounds for the Online Bin Stretching Problem: Computing new lower bounds via computer search

 \subsubsection{Procedure $\MaxFeas$}

-If we wish to directly compute the \textit{maximum feasible} value $y$ which can be sent from the configuration $(L, \cal{I})$ where $|\cal{I}| = n$, we can do so by calling the dynamic program $\DynprogMax$ (\Cref{sec:4:dynprogmax}).
-The complexity of $\DynprogMax$ is $O(n \cdot g^m)$ in the worst case (and that is if we ignore potential slowdowns via hashing).
+If we wish to directly compute the \textit{maximum feasible} value $y$ which can be sent from the configuration $(\items, \loads)$ where $|\items| = n$, we can do so by calling the dynamic program $\DynprogMax$ (\Cref{sec:4:dynprogmax}).
+The complexity of $\DynprogMax$ is $O(n \cdot g^m)$ in the worst-case scenario (if we ignore potential slowdowns via hashing).

-This is polynomial when $m$ is a constant, but already for $m=3$ and especially when $4 \le m \le 8$ such a call per every game state becomes prohibitively expensive.
-Therefore we first compute estimates $LB$ and $UB$ on the value $y$ such that $LB \le y \le UB$.
+This is polynomial when $m$ is a constant, but already for $m=3$ and especially when $4 \le m \le 8$ such a call per game state becomes prohibitively expensive.
+Therefore, we first compute estimates $LB$ and $UB$ on the value $y$ such that $LB \le y \le UB$.
 Ideally, our faster estimates can get to the ideal value directly, making the dynamic programming call unnecessary.

 We first initialize the upper bound from previous computations.
 The upper bound will be set as $UB \defeq \min(y', m\cdot g - V)$, where $y'$ is the maximum feasible value that was computed in the previous vertex of \adversary's turn, and $V$ is the total size of all items in the instance.
 The second term $m\cdot g - V$ is therefore the sum of all items that can yet arrive in this instance.